Mbox to Outlook Transfer – User’s Manual

 - You will now see a dialog for selecting a destination for exported emails – pick an existing folder or create a new one, then click OK to start email conversion.
 If you chose to save data to a PST file, the process will be identical, save for the destination folder selection step – instead, you will need to specify a folder on your computer or LAN.

 This concludes the Mbox to Outlook Transfer user’s manual for importing MBOX files.
 It can be used to convert mbox emails for any edition of the mail app — Outlook 2019, 2016, 2013, 2010, and older versions.
 Transform and import your mail safely and fast!
+And avoid manually converting Mbox to Outlook.
 In case you are having problems with any of the program’s features, feel free to contact our support team.

 We are sorry that this post was not useful for you!